← Back to all posts

 Not theory.
 With experience from both sides of the table.

-How I learned to start before perfect
+How I learned to start before being perfect

 Corporate life trains you to ship when everything is polished, approved, complete, and risk-reduced.